Different linearizations of non-abelian second Painlev\'e systems and related monodromy surfaces: Introduction

-where $s_i$, $x_i$, $i = 1, 2, 3$, belong to $\mathcal{R}$, $q \in \mathcal{R}$ and $\alpha$, $\theta \in \mathbb{C}$.
+\end{prop} We would like to note that $q' = 0$, i.e. this is a conserved quantity for the \ref{eq:P20sys} system.
 In the commutative setting, $q = 1$ and, thus, the relations above become the well-known affine cubics for the second \Painleve equation.
 Note also that in the commutative case these equations are equivalent by a simple scaling that cannot be generalized to the non-abelian setting.
 Regarding the remaining systems \ref{eq:P21sys} and \ref{eq:P22sys}, the monodromy data are not isomonodromic (it follows from Propositions \ref{thm:FNsol} and \ref{thm:JMsol}) and, thus, we cannot parameterize their solutions by the Stokes multipliers.
 But, in fact, one can ask about a gauge-transformation that makes the monodromy data isomonodromic.
 As far as the author knows, such a transformation does not exist.

 Inspired by the papers \cite{mazzocco2012confluence}, \cite{chekhov2017painleve}, we devote Section \ref{sec:PoisStr} to a short discussion on a natural Poisson structure connected with the considered non-commutative monodromy surfaces.
 In the commutative setting, the monodromy surfaces can be regarded as a family of affine cubics.
 These cubic surfaces have a volume form $\Omega$ defined by the Poincar\'e residue formulas.
 This 2-form is holomorphic on the non-singular part of the affine cubic and determines the Poisson brackets on the surface in the usual way.
 Generalizing this construction to the non-abelian case, we start from the opposite side, by constructing non-abelian Poisson brackets associated with non-commutative cubics.
 However, the development of this construction requires further investigation and will be addressed elsewhere.